ntopulos/formulator/README.md

 - [A] file upload handling
 - [F] assisted generation: issue with empty query results
 - [F] issue with addElementsFromQueryObject() when PDOStatement::getColumnMeta is not supported (it is not by all PDO drivers)
-- [Q] option to validate prepopulated, of any use ?

 #### On the long run